openPMD/openPMD-standard/EXT_ED-PIC.md

   - `id`
     - type: *(int)*
-	- description: a globally-unique identifying integer for each particle, that can be used to e.g. track particles.
-This identifying integer should be truly unique within the simulation ; in particular, even among different species, two particles should not have the same id.
+	- description: a globally-unique identifying integer for each particle, that can be used to, e.g., track particles.
+This identifying integer should be truly unique within the simulation; in particular, even among different species, two particles should not have the same id.
                        Also, when a particle exits the simulation box, its identifying integer should not be reassigned to a new particle.

   - `boundElectrons`
     - type: *(float)*